ajmolstad/MCMVR/README.md

 # Installation
-MCMVR can be downloaded directly into R through the the `devtools` package:
+MCMVR can be loaded directly into R through the the `devtools` package:
 ```{r}
 install.packages("devtools")
 library(devtools)